eegg/school-policies-and-procedures/src/staff-handbook-terms-and-conditions-of-employment.rst

-1. use any liquid correcting fluid (e.g. Tipex) or any other correction tape or product on any hand written document or record, including Service User records, diary notes or reports. ( *n.b.*  All mistakes must be clearly crossed out in pen and the correct entry written in pen.
+1. use any liquid correcting fluid (e.g. Tippex) or any other correction tape or product on any hand written document or record, including Service User records, diary notes or reports. ( *n.b.*  All mistakes must be clearly crossed out in pen and the correct entry written in pen.
 No attempt must be made to hide or conceal the original text).

 2. knowingly or through neglect make any false, misleading or inaccurate oral or written statement or entry in any record or document.